The power of a seasonal SEO strategy

 Published byAlexis Pratsides

 Whether it’s Christmas, Halloween or the summer holidays: these annual events all have a worldwide impact on what people type into search engines.
 As a brand, preparing for this seasonal search can offer many opportunities, including a spike in web traffic and a boost in social media engagement.
-But how can this be done most effectively?
+But how can this be done to create an effective seasonal SEO strategy?
 Let’s get down to the nitty-gritty.

 Step 1: Find out what seasonal events are relevant to your business